Gold Open Access and Green Open Access

 - With Gold Open Access, paying an Article Processing Charge (APC) ensures that the item is instantly available worldwide at no extra cost.

-- Green Open Access denotes the secondary publication or self-archiving of scientific literature in an institutional or subject-specific repository (taking into account the respective publisher's conditions, which can be checked via SHERPA/RoMEO).
+- Green Open Access denotes the secondary publication or self-archiving of scientific literature in an institutional or subject-specific repository (taking into account the respective publisher's conditions, which can be checked via Open Policy Finder (formerly Sherpa services)).

 - Hybrid Open Access is a mix between Gold and Green Open Access.